Environmental Management Plan (EMP): Empowering Sustainability

 1. Technological Advancements:

-Technological advancement can reduce the level of risk in managing the environment as it is made easier and more efficient.
-These phenomena will feature advancing future EMPs ranging from advanced monitoring systems and artificial intelligent analytics.
+Technological advancements can reduce the level of risk in managing the environment by making it easier and more efficient.
+These phenomena will feature advancing future EMPs, ranging from advanced monitoring systems to artificial intelligent analytics.

 2. Evolving Regulations: